29988122/Fate-Grand-Order_Lua/README.md

 - Choose your party member wisely.
 Because this script does not do B/A/Q or brave chains, you have to observe the behavior of the script, and arrange your party accordingly in order to gain max clear efficiency / prevent party wipe from highest level event stage.

 - Customized skill command is supported, though the command execution is still highly depends on runtime conditions.
-Please check [Autoskill](#autoskill).
+Please check [AutoSkill](#autoskill).

 - User-defined support selection is supported, though it could be slow at times, please consider your farming efficiency.
-Please check [User-defined support selection](#user-defined-support-selection).
+Please check [AutoSupportSelection](#autosupportselection).

-## Auto refill:
+## AutoRefill:
 If you really want to refill automatically, please modify the lua file you are executing(TW, EN or JP).

 There are 3 variables - Refill\_or\_Not = 0, Use\_Stone = 0, How\_Many = 0.